dyhpoon/dyhpoon.github.io/resume.md

     *Senior Software Developer*, Sep 2013 - Feb 2016

-    - Develop "Grab for Instagram" in both Android and iOS version.
+    - Developed "Grab for Instagram" in both Android and iOS version.
     	- Award the 19th Webby Awards Official Honoree — *MOBILE SITES & APPS "Best Use of Mobile Camera"* in 2015
     	- Over million of users have downloaded and rated 4+ in app store
     	- Over 200,000+ of active users are using daily
-    	- <p style="color:red">The app has been taken down from app store due to <a href="http://developers.instagram.com/post/133424514006/instagram-platform-update">Instagram's API deprecation</a> 😞</p>
+    	- <p style="color:red">The app has been taken down from app store due to <a href="http://developers.instagram.com/post/133424514006/instagram-platform-update">Instagram's API deprecation</a></p>
 			<div class="section group">
 				<div class="col span_1_of_3">
 					<img src="https://raw.githubusercontent.com/dyhpoon/dyhpoon.github.io/master/public/screenshots/grab1.gif">